jonataslaw/getx/README-fr.md

 ## Gestion des dependances

-Get has a simple and powerful dependency manager that allows you to retrieve the same class as your Bloc or Controller with just 1 lines of code, no Provider context, no inheritedWidget:
 Get a un gestionnaire de dépendances (dependency manager) simple et puissant qui vous permet de récupérer la même classe que votre Bloc ou Controller avec seulement 1 ligne de code, pas de 'context' Provider, pas de inheritedWidget:

 ```dart